Courtesy Summit at Snoqualmie

 1. Summit at Snoqualmie tubing area

-Just off I-90 at exit 53, The Summit at Snoqualmie's tubing center is hugely popular with kids and grown-ups and delivers exhausted, joyful kids.
-You can either walk back to the top of the hill or ride your tube back up on the new magic carpet.
+Just off I-90 at exit 53, you’ll find The Summit at Snoqualmie’s tubing center, a hugely popular destination with kids and grown-ups alike.
+You can either walk back to the top of the hill or ride your tube back up on the magic carpet.
 The Summit recommends that children be at least 3 years old before tubing, but does not restrict admission for families with younger children who want to try.
 Tip: Children less than 42 inches tall can ride double with a parent.
 Personal sledding devices are prohibited.

 Hours: Hours are determined by weather conditions.
 During winter break and other school closures, the tubing area is generally open on weekdays; other times Friday–Sunday only.
 Check the website for updates on hours and conditions.

 Warm up: There is a small café with restrooms onsite, or, for more seating and options, the Silver Fir Day Lodge is nearby (though a bit of a walk).
-One exit down I-90, exit 52, you can enjoy microbrews at Dru Bru Brewery.
-They don't serve food but they encourage you to bring your own!
+One exit down I-90, exit 52, you can enjoy microbrews from Dru Bru Brewery.